 Whether you’re already a professional fitness instructor or you just simply love keeping in shape, there are many ways to make money with fitness.

-Hopefully one or more of these top nine tips will spark an idea to help you make more money in the fitness niche!
+Hopefully, one or more of these top 12 ideas will help you make more money in the fitness niche!